-The most important reason for having an emergency fund is that unexpected expenses are a fact of life.
+It is important to have an emergency fund because unexpected expenses are a fact of life.
 No matter how carefully we plan and budget, we will always encounter a situation where we are hit with an unexpected monetary expense such as a medical bill or auto repair bill.
 It is at these moments where an emergency fund is advantageous, even necessary.

 In a recent survey by CNBC, it was revealed that over half (53%) of Americans don’t have an emergency savings fund.
 In fact, the results of the survey showed that only 45% of Americans do have money put aside for an emergency financial expense.

 In an era of global financial uncertainty, it is understandable that many people do not find themselves in a position to create a fund for emergency situations (such as sudden loss of income, or medical expenses).
-However it is vitally important for an individual’s financial wellbeing to have money set aside for emergencies.
+However it is vitally important for an individual’s financial wellbeing to have money set aside for emergencies or they will resort using emergency same day loans which may be costly.
 In fact, it is commonly recommended that an individual should have enough money set aside to cover 3-6 months of expenses.

 It may seem like this is an intimidating amount of cash to have on hand, particularly for those who currently have no emergency savings built up.
 However there are several ways to begin building up an emergency fund that are easier than you may think.